Arthur Gorrie Correctional Centre

 Arthur Gorrie Correctional Centre is a high security remand centre for males, primarily accommodating individuals who a judge or magistrate has ordered to be held in custody as they await, and during, trial.
 The centre is located on the Ipswich Motorway at Wacol in the south-western suburbs of Brisbane, Australia.
-It is the largest correctional centre in Queensland.
-The centre's Maximum Security Unit was closed on 1 March 2013, with maximum security inmates moved to other maximum security facilities within the state.
+It is the second largest correctional centre in Queensland housing approximately 1520 Prisoners.
+The centre's Maximum Security Unit was closed on 1 March 2013, Than reopened with the take over of Queensland Corrective Services with a current state of 9.